2025-2026 Edition

 First-Year Entrance Tests

-Applicants may still submit self-reported SAT or ACT scores for consideration if they are able to do so.
-If a student is admitted and plans to enroll, she must submit official scores.
+Barnard's application review is holistic and contextual, taking into consideration the applicant’s educational background, experiences, and opportunities.
+Standardized test scores are optional for the 2025-2026 enrollment cycle.
+This means that applicants may submit SAT or ACT scores (including self-reported scores) for consideration in the application review process if they would like to do so.
+However, if a student submits self-reported test scores, is admitted, and plans to enroll, she must submit official scores.
 It is the student’s responsibility to direct the College Board or ACT Program to send official test scores to the Office of Admissions.
-The SAT tests code number for Barnard is 2038.
-The ACT code number for Barnard is 2718.

 Recommendation Letters